davidchisnall/act-pot/README.md

 This repository provides some scripts to run CI driven from GitHub in a FreeBSD jail.
 It uses `pot` to manage the jails.
-The pot runs one action and then stops, the underlying ZFS filesystem is restored to a snapshot, and the pot restarts.
+The pot is cloned from an immutable ZFS filesystem, runs one action,  stops, the underlying ZFS filesystem is destroyed, and then the process repeats.
 This allows the actions to do whatever they need to as root in the jail (install software, whatever).
 *This is a work in progress, please file issues as you find them.*